 2. Use a Trusted MFA Solution

-3. Ensure Proper User Enrollment and Setup
+3. Ensure Proper User Enrollment & Training

-4. Monitor and Enforce MFA Usage
+4. Enforce MFA for High-Risk Scenarios

-5. Consider Adaptive Authentication
+5. Implement Adaptive Authentication

 Expert Recommendations for Implementing MFA